jappeace/jappeaceApplication/content/learned-aruba-rental.md

 and experiencing their appreciation is fantastic.
 However, I'd like to confirm first if it's financially worth it.
 After it has been open for a year,
-I plan to create a yearly overview of this project, detailing how much it brought in and how much I spent on it.
+I plan to create an private overview of this investment, detailing how much it brought in and how much I spent on it.
 Furthermore, I currently simply do not have the cash to set up another one.